MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

 AltspaceVR is all about community and connection.
 People from all around the world can come together for enriching shared experiences.
-Whether you're attending an event, exploring Worlds, or chilling at **The Campfire**, you're most likely going to be with other people.
+Whether you're attending an event or exploring Worlds, you're most likely going to be with other people.
 Chances are, you'll want to stay in touch with some of the peeps you meet.
 Nametags are your key to connection.

 Everyone in AltspaceVR has a **Nametag**.
 In addition to helping identify other users, its interface allows you to connect with people your vibe with and block or mute those you don't!